BasementMustard/TheGriddyGitty/README.md

 - 👋 Hi, I’m @TheGriddyGitty
-- 👀 I’m interested in coding many mechanisms.
+- 👀 Working on Luma3DS - 3GX
 - 🌱 I’m currently learning about how to code properly.

 <!---